thegargiulian/mexico-homicide-rates/README.md

 Next, run the `homicide-counts` sub-task using the `Makefile`.
 This task uses the death certificate files imported in the `deaths-data/import` task to generate counts of homicide deaths in each municipality in each month from January 2000-December 2020.
 The cause of death classification file, found in the `hand` subdirectory follows the cause of death classification scheme used by [Elo, Beltrán-Sánchez and Macinko (2014)](https://pubmed.ncbi.nlm.nih.gov/24554793/).
 Note that deaths that occurred outside of Mexico and deaths that were missing cause of death, country of occurrence, or municipality of occurrence were excluded from these calculations.
 We also opted to use data from the location where the death occurred rather than the location where the individual was from because this information was more complete for homicides.
 One day we might impute this information and recalculate the counts accordingly.

-Finally, run the `homicide-rates` task to calculate the montly municipal-level crude homicide rates for January 2000-December 2019.
+Finally, run the top-level `homicide-rates` task to calculate the montly municipal-level crude homicide rates for January 2000-December 2019.

 ---